 If you’re like me, you ain’t got TIME to sit there and learn how to make fancy documents in Photoshop.
 NOPE.
 NEXT.

 That’s why I love Canva.
-It’s like an online version of Photoshop but BETTER because it’s super user friendly, drag and drop style, customizable to your brand, FREE, AND has some amazing templates you can use to create professional graphics.
+It’s like an online version of Photoshop but BETTER because it’s super user friendly, drag and drop style, customizable to your brand, and FREE.

-I personally have a premium Canva membership because I created a whole Dani The Explorer brand kit that has my graphics, colors, logo, hehehehe – all the cute stuff.
-FONTS.
+I personally have a premium Canva membership because I created a whole Dani The Explorer brand kit that has my graphics, colors, logo, hehehehe.
 It’s $12.95 a month, which is worth it to me!

-Ahhh.
-Too good to be true, right.
-Now here is the thing: I would not recommend using one of Canva’s influencer media kit templates.
+Now here is the thing: I would not recommend using one of Canva’s media kit templates.

 They’re okay as a starting point if you’re completely lost, but honestly, they don’t cover nearly half of what we discussed in this blog.

-Plus, 90% of the time your media kit will end up looking like the thousands of other influencers who used the same 5 free templates—ew!
+Your media kit will end up looking like the thousands of other influencers who used the same free templates—ew!

 The Influencer Media Kit Template That Works

-So if you want a done-for-you media kit made the right way, grab my 6-page media kit template (click here to buy).
+So if you want a done-for-you, 100% customizable media kit made the right way, grab my 6-page influencer media kit template (click here to buy).

 It’s the same template me and my students use to land paid brand deals with companies like Toyota, Mazda, REI, Marriott, American Express, and more!